Bram05/NeoGebra/README.md

 |l0,l1|l0,l1,l2|

 With the first example, we have 2 line identifiers, however with the second one we require 3 identifiers.

+- To choose the width of a line you have to edit the second field
+- To choose the number of identifiers you can edit the third field.

 ### Incidence definition